redsach/redsach.github.io/_pages/visualise.md

 ![]() <img src="/images/epb-no-epb_2.png"  width="600">
 ## Plasma Bubbles
-Plasma Bubbles interfere with GPS commmunications and there is a growing need to predict them.
-GPS signals are an essential part of our daily lives, from catching a plane, to finding a new restaurant, to ensuring our nations defence communications are robust.
+'Equatorial Plasma Bubbles' interfere the GPS signals.
+GPS is an essential part of our daily lives, from tracking planes to finding new restaurants.
+By predicting when and where bubbles might occur, we can better protect our communications and navigations systems.

 <br/>
 <br/>